PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 .. note::

-    It's forbidden to use any other variable that is not listed under **var_def** section.
+ It's forbidden to use any other variable that is not listed under the **var_def** section.

 .. note::

-    Each variable can have platform, language specific values.
-For this purpose variable should be prefixed with platform and/or language, like:
+ Each variable can have a platform and language-specific values.
+For this purpose, the variable should be prefixed with platform and/or language, like:

     .. code-block:: yaml

         name: Task